 It’s common to come across clients who have a strong preference towards property investing over share investing.
-The aversion to shares is borne from the daily volatility that shares exhibit instead of perhaps a more logical reason to shun shares – questionable corporate governance practices.
+The aversion to shares is borne from the daily volatility that shares exhibit.
+Perhaps the more logical reason to shun shares is questionable corporate governance practices.
 The current Westfield Trust debacle provides a fine discussion point on this.

 One benefit of property is that even with a property manager you are still in an informed and powerful position to act and be involved in the management of the asset.
 With shares, not so.
 Since the mid 19th century when shareholders were given limited liability, people have been prepared to invest in companies which they personally have very little, if anything, to do with.
 However, when you need to rely on someone else to handle your business, governance issues arise.
 Corporate governance is centred around the way power is exercised over entities, and shareholders delegate this power to the directors.

 Unfortunately, despite the focus it has enjoyed over the last two decades, I believe corporate governance is failing.
 One reason is undoubtedly because our money is invested in companies through third parties, and this extra tier, or tiers, makes us further removed from the supervision of our representatives – the directors.

 Australians have approximately $1.84 trillion invested in superannuation.
 After deducting the $520 billion in self-managed super funds we are still left with over $1 trillion being invested through intermediaries.
 Do Australians have a right to assume that these intermediaries will do the right thing for them?
 You would assume so, but I have seen little evidence of fund managers and super funds getting actively involved in using their proxy votes to good effect.